 Division of Child Support (DCS)

-DCS has a locator service to help find parents who owe support and in case you have not established paternity of the child yet, the organization will refer the case to the prosecuting attorney’s office for a court order of paternity and support.
+DCS has a locator service to help find parents who owe support.
+In case you have not established the child’s paternity yet, the organization will refer the case to the prosecuting attorney’s office for a court order of paternity and support.
 The service is usually free or just a small fee attached at most.

 Ways DCS Collects Child Support

-Usually by wage withholding (garnishing).
+Usually, by wage withholding (garnishing).
 This means taking the support directly from the other parent’s paycheck.
 DCS can also take support payments from other sources of income.
 If the other parent is not working or has no other regular income, DCS can take funds from bank accounts and, sometimes, other types of property, such as boats and cars.
-Where a parent who can pay does not, DCS can have their driver’s or professional license suspended.
-If a parent still refuses to pay, a judge can hold that parent in contempt and send the parent to jail.
+A parent who can pay but does not, DCS can have their driver’s or professional license suspended.
+If a parent still refuses to pay, a judge can hold that parent in contempt and send them to jail.

 You May Have a Right To Back Support

 If you have never gotten public assistance, you are entitled to everything DCS collects, current and back support.
 DCS often also collects unpaid back support, called “arrears.”
-If you have gotten public assistance in the past but are not getting it now, the state can keep the arrears that built up while you got assistance.
-Arrears that have built up since you last got public assistance belong to you.
+If you have gotten public assistance in the past but are not getting it now, the state can keep the arrears built up while you got assistance.
+Arrears that have built up since you last got public assistance to belong to you.
 As such, DCS should pay you before it keeps any arrears that belong to the state.
 If you disagree with DCS’ calculations or how they have distributed support, ask them for a Notice of Objection form to fill out and return it to the nearest DCS office.
 This is how you ask for a hearing.
-You should get notice of the hearing date/time/place within a few weeks.
+It would be best if you got notice of the hearing date/time/place within a few weeks.
 Bring to the hearing any papers showing how DCS’ mistake.

 Getting More Support